tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.26-27" %}>

 <mark>Into this social cauldron was added the fifth and most poisonous ingredient: the Nazi Party.
 As the number of unemployed rose, the Nazi membership rolls grew.</mark> To be sure, just before Franz von Papen maneuvered Hitler into the chancellorship in 1933, the Nazis had lost quite a few members.
 Still, the rise in unemployment and the growing strength of the Nazis were indissolubly linked. <mark>The Nazi Party not only provided food, weapons, and a splendid uniform, it proclaimed a new purpose, a new faith, and a new prophet.
 Inflation and unemployment catapulted into power a man who promised rebirth to all "Aryan" Germans, regardless of status.</mark> Hitler vowed to avenge the injustices of the Treaty of Versailles, and to punish the culprits who had been responsible for Germany’s defeat.
 As was so often the case, Hitler’s rhetoric was littered with sexual metaphors.
 Jews and other minorities, for example, were guilty of the “syphilitization of our people.”
-In 1935, Nazi lawyer Hans Frank would warn that the “epidemic of homosexuality” was threatening the new Reich.<sup>4</sup> America, too, was an enemy, a “niggerized Jewish country”<sup>5</sup> where women painted their faces- a practice that enraged Nazi moralists.
+In 1935, Nazi lawyer Hans Frank would warn that the “epidemic of homosexuality” was threatening the new Reich.<sup>4</sup> America, too, was an enemy, a “niggerized Jewish country”<sup>5</sup> where women painted their faces - a practice that enraged Nazi moralists.
 Heinrich Himmler, head of the SS, would later boast that no Aryan woman he knew ever used lipstick.
 It was Himmler who would mastermind the attacks on homosexuals, whom he endowed with the same subhuman, dangerous qualities as were ascribed to Jews, Communists and Gypsies.<sup>6</sup>

 <footer>

-4. TODO
+4. Geissler, "Homosexuellen-Gesetzgebung," 64, 77.
-5. TODO
+5. Weinberg, *World in the Balance*, 73-74.
-6. TODO
+6. Smith and Peterson, *Himmler Geheimreden*, 93-94.

 </footer>
 </from>